dmitriilezine/AzureSecureAdministration/DeployvNet.md

 Properly designed and implemented network is the baseline foundation to secure implementation.
 The following template provides an example of vNet implementation for this solution.
-It might need to be modified to accomodate specific requirements of your customer test/pre-prod/prod network environment.
+It might need to be modified to accommodate specific requirements of your customer test/pre-prod/prod network environment.

 The main goal behind this design is to provide micro-segmentation between different solution components.
 This is done by creating multiple subnets with dedicated Network Security Groups (NSGs).
 NSGs configured to control